sczopek/A-B-Testing-Python-SQLite-/README.md

 ### lendingClubLoanDataLite.sqlite

 This is an abridged SQLite3 database, which contains personal loan data.
 With +800,000 personal loans, with letter grades "A" - "G", this dataset is robust.
 Each loan's status is examined, with particular interest given to loans that have moved beyond default and that have now been "Charged Off".
-This dataset was obtained through Kaggle, and originated a the Lending Club, which offers personal loans at: https://www.lendingclub.com/
+This dataset was obtained through Kaggle, and originated from the Lending Club, which offers personal loans at: https://www.lendingclub.com/

 ### Summary:
 This module implements an algorithm used to calculate the needed sample size to run an A/B test.
-This calculator uses Evan Miller's algorithm.
+This calculator uses Evan Miller's A/B sample size calculator algorithm.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites